 Beginning in November, students who have participated in a Shadowing Orientation Session can go online to a shadowing portal where they search for a sponsor by various categories: career field, location, and/or major in college.

 Once the student identifies a sponsor, they send an introductory email to the sponsor to confirm the match and to begin a conversation regarding logistics.
+Please note, though the program was reimagined for the virtual world, sponsors can offer in-person experiences if that is desirable.

 Planning for your SnapShot